Granny Square Tutorial: 7 Easy Steps for Beginners

 The ombré effect.
 Choose several shades of the same color, going from light to dark.
 For example, light blue, medium blue, and dark blue.
 Each round gets progressively darker, creating a beautiful gradient effect within each square.

 Scrap buster approach.
 Use whatever leftover yarn you have, regardless of color.
-This creates a chaotic, colorful look that is perfect for casual items like picnic blankets or cushions.
+This creates a chaotic, colorful look well suited to casual items like picnic blankets or cushions.
 It is also the most economical option since it uses up yarn you already own.

 Quick Answer